Sanwo-Olu signs VAT bill into law – The Sun Nigeria

 By Lukman Olabiyi

-The Lagos State Governor, Mr Babajide Sanwo-Olu, has signed into law the state Value Added Tax Bill.
+The Lagos State governor, Mr. Babajide Sanwo-Olu, has signed into law the state Value Added Tax Bill.
+This is as Federal Appeal Court orders the state and Rivers to maintain the status quo and not go ahead with the implementation of the lower court’s decision.

-The state Commissioner for Information and Strategy, Mr Gbenga Omotoso, in a statement on Friday, said the governor signed the bill after returning from an official trip.

 Leave a Reply